Jamie452/NumberStrings/README.md

 By default it will format up to a `septillion (1,000,000,000,000,000,000,000,000)`, however you can pass your own list of `units` to the constructor if you would like to overwrite/extend the default list of units (more on that below).

+If you have any ideas;

+- for new features
+- to improve performance

+please let me know by creating an issue/pull request!

 Basic Usage:
 ------------